Kansas Democrat Andrea Ramsey Abandons Run For Congress Over Sexual Harassment Allegations

 The wave of sexual harassment/misconduct allegations brought against those in media, entertainment, and politics is apparently not limited to alleged guy aggressors now that a retired Kansas businesswoman has ended her campaign for the U.S. House.

-Andrea Ramsey, a Democrat who as a first-time candidate sought to unseat incumbent Republican Kevin Yoder in the 3rd congressional district in the Kansas City area, ended her campaign yesterday and slammed her party for throwing her under the bus in the process.
+Andrea Ramsey, a Democrat who as a first-time candidate sought to unseat incumbent Republican Kevin Yoder in the 3rd congressional district in the Kansas City area, exited the race yesterday and slammed her party for throwing her under the bus in the process.

 Ramsey apparently was the front-runner to win the nomination and had raised more money than any of her Democrat rivals that she would have presumably competed against in the August 2018 primary.